CPR-RSS/CPR-RSS.github.io/README.md

 ## Update plan

-1. the support of rss source for cvpr (iccv), eccv will be added recently.
+1. the support of rss source for cvpr (iccv), eccv (they maybe need a pdf-parser to extract pdf), ICML, ICLR will be added recently.
 2. the support of generating pdf file instead of xml file will be added recently.
+3. the support of AAAI, ICJAI, KDD and other top conferences (would need to parse dblp), will be added after 1 and 2.
+4. a simple webpage would also be considered if this repo is still alive then.

 ## Other

 1. call for new name (the title `conference-paper-rss' is not very attractive).
-2. call for proposal (any suggestion for new conference, or other interesting functions.)
+2. call for proposals (any suggestion for new conference, or other interesting functions.)